pascal-canuel/hacdias.com/content/blog/how-to-create-a-node-js-command-line-application.markdown

 Simple, but effective.
 Now, go on and create your CLI application with Node.js :)

 I hope you have enjoyed this tutorial of how to create node.js command-line applications.
-If you have some doubts, you may use the comments or the [contact page](/contact/).
+If you have some doubts, you may use the comments.